AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 units for the description and modeling of natural laws based on

-the properties of spacetime.
-The fact that there is the shortest length and shortest
+there is the smallest length and shortest

-time interval in space and time , about which it still
+time interval in space and time, about which it still

 makes sense to talk about, is a knowledge that is beyond the

-scope of geometrodynamics and perhaps even the whole of physics!
+scope of geometrodynamics and perhaps even the whole of physics..!..

 Gravity, black holes and space-time physics : | ||